 “The soreness is waiting and it’s tomorrow’s problem.
 Today, it was just about getting the job done.”

-Fearnley has been a prominent figure for the 2018 Commonwealth Games and he has indicated it will be the last time he wears the Australian green and gold at a major international event.
+Fearnley has been a prominent figure of the 2018 Commonwealth Games, and he has indicated it will be the last time he wears the Australian green and gold at a major international event.
 And if he needed a reminder of the way he is revered by the Australian public, his introduction to the crowd before his race left him with no doubt.

 “How good is a home Games.
 I forgot how amazing it is to push in front of a big, boisterous Aussie crowd.
 Mate, it’s like I’m pushing in front of 10,000 Fearnleys,” he said.

-But Fearnley knows sentimentality will count for nothing in tomorrow’s final.
+But Fearnley knows sentimentality will count for nothing in the final.

 “Never count your chickens.
 I’m in good nick, but I’ve got to race smart.”

 Lappin could not have been more impressive in his heat.
 The 25-year-old Victorian was perfectly positioned the entire race, just back from the lead, while his rivals jostled for clear space out in front.
 It was Rizzo who did the lion’s share of the work.

 And when it was time to raise the tempo for the dash to the line, Lappin made his move and powered home.
 Post race, he looked relaxed and ready to spoil Fearnley’s farewell party.